lucas-richards/Smoothie-App/README.md

 # Next Steps

-- Future enhancement one...
+- Future enhancement one: button to upload image
-- Future enhancement two...
+- Future enhancement two: do not redirect if you log in.